The Chart Show: Vault Repeats

 In March 2008, Classic Chart Show returned to The Vault by popular demand.
 Unlike the previous run, the repeats were not advertised; the news only broke on The Vault's website.
-However, only four episodes were broadcast - two reportedly from the last run of repeats and two new repeats that suffered technical problems, one of which consisted of the first part being repeated three times.
-The repeats were axed the following month, and it remains unknown what the reason behind the axing was.
-Eventually, on 19 May 2008, a post by a forum administrator on The Vault's website stated that The Vault were "we're making a few changes to [their] schedule at the moment - rest assured the Chart Show repeats will be back, but we don't have a date set for them yet."
-The same admin also stated that The Vault were considering converting incompatible episodes.
-Eventually, the repeats returned for a third time on Friday 28 November 2008, though re-edited.
+However, only four episodes were broadcast – two reportedly from the last run of repeats and two new repeats that suffered technical problems, one of which consisted of the first part being repeated three times.
+The repeats were dropped the following month.

+The repeats eventually returned for a third time on Friday 28 November 2008, though re-edited.
 Instead of blurring the sponsor's logo during the title sequence, scenes displaying the sponsor are entirely cut, and the show starts from when the logo disappears.
-Forum users on Digital Spy claim that the run consists of, yet again, only a handful of episodes being played repeatedly.
 On 17 January 2009, a scheduled episode of the show failed to air for unknown reasons, and a regular run of music videos took its place.
-Since May 2010, the Vault have been showing repeats of Chart Show episodes from 1997 and 1998 on the channel each day, at 3 pm and 10 pm.
+In May 2010, the Vault have been showing repeats of Chart Show episodes from 1997 and 1998 on the channel each day, at 3 pm and 10 pm.
+The repeats were dropped in March 2011.